Opinion | The deadly covid-19 pandemic is obscuring another — obesity

 “If obesity is perceived as a consequence of behavior, then it’s going to be only treated with behavior modification, and less likely to be treated with medications or bariatric surgery,” says Dietz.

 Block concurs.
-“The reason obesity is so stigmatized is that people think of weight as a choice,” he said.
+“The reason obesity is so stigmatized is that people think of weight as a choice,” he says.
 “It’s especially unfair when we have a society that makes opportunities to gain weight so ubiquitous.”

-Indeed, the experts pointed out that when more than 70 percent of the American public is either overweight or have obesity, it can’t be an individual problem.
+Indeed, the experts pointed out that when more than 70 percent of the American public is either overweight or has obesity, it can’t be an individual problem.
 It’s self-evidently a societal issue that requires major change at the policy level.

 “We live in a world where junk food is promoted in every way, in enormous quantities,” explains Marion Nestle, a consumer advocate and New York University emerita professor.
 Nestle and another expert I interviewed, pediatric endocrinologist Robert Lustig, are pushing to end government support for what they see as major contributors to obesity: ultra-processed foods and sugary sodas.

 Addressing long-standing structural issues will be hard.
 Some will disagree that this is the time to do so.
-But, as Block said, it’s largely because of obesity that our children’s generation could have a lower life expectancy than ours.
+But, as Block says, it’s largely because of obesity that our children’s generation could have a lower life expectancy than ours.
 Mozaffarian calls for a “national collective awakening to address obesity and metabolic health.”

 It will be a difficult awakening after a difficult year, but it would be tragic to emerge from the covid-19 catastrophe only to have years of life be shortened by another disease — one that is preventable and treatable.